2sjha/sim-os/DESIGN.md

 ## Printer Server

-CID=0 computer instance acts the Printer Manager, which listens on a socket server, also initializes a bounded buffer(& its semaphores) for the socket connections it will recieve.
+`CID = 0` computer instance acts the Printer Manager, which listens on a socket server, also initializes a bounded buffer(& its semaphores) for the socket connections it will recieve.

-CID>0 computer instances will act as clients, as they start up they connect to the printer server, thus Printer must be started beforehand.
+`CID > 0` computer instances will act as clients, as they start up they connect to the printer server, thus Printer must be started beforehand.

 When the printer receives a new connection, The new connection is put in the bounded buffer, and communicators read the connection from the same.
 Bounded Buffer semaphore design taken from the lecture slides.